 We have enjoyed explosive growth.
-Since 2002, e whave expanded from five founding police officers to include nearly 100,000 supporters including police, judges, prosecutors, prison wardens, FBI and DEA agents, and civilian supporters of drug policy reform.
-LEAP has a bureau of more than 150 speakers and membership in 90 countries.
-2013 has proved to be our busiest to date: in the first six months of the year, our number of presentations saw a 65% increase over the first six months of 2012.
-And August of 2013 was the busiest month in our eleven year history, with 215 presentations in a single month.
+Since 2002, we have expanded from five founding police officers to include more than 150,000 supporters including police, judges, prosecutors, prison wardens, FBI and DEA agents, and civilian supporters of drug policy reform.
+LEAP has a bureau of more than 150 speakers in over 20 countries, and has a significant international presence.

 LEAP presents to civic, professional, educational, and religious organizations, as well as at public forums.
 We target civic groups such as Chambers of Commerce, Rotaries, Lions and Kiwanis Clubs.
 The people in these organizations are conservative folks who before, but not after, our presentations, mostly agree with the drug-warriors that we must continue the war on drugs at any cost.
 They are also solid members of their communities who belong to civic organizations because they want the best for their locales.
 Every one of them will be voting in every election.
 Many are policy-makers and if they are not, they are the people who can pull the coat tails of policy-makers and say, “We have someone you must hear talk about drug policy.”
 Our reception at such main street venues throughout the country has been remarkable.